-USDOT Strategic Spectrum Communications Issues that Impact Intelligent Transportation Systems (ITS)
+U.S. DOT Strategic Spectrum Communications Issues that Impact Intelligent Transportation Systems (ITS)

-Spectrum is a key enabler for the dissemination of intelligence.
-DOT's ITS program is based on the fundamental principle of 1) vehicles enabled with intelligent technology; 2) intelligent infrastructure; and 3) creation of an intelligent transportation system through integration with and between these two components.
+Spectrum is a key enabler for the dissemination of traffic and traveler information.
+DOT's ITS program is based on the fundamental principles of:

+- 1) vehicles enabled with intelligent technologies; - 2) intelligent infrastructure; and - 3) creation of an intelligent transportation system through integration across and between these two components of surface transportation.

 The Federal ITS program supports the overall advancement of ITS through investments in major initiatives, exploratory studies, and a crosscutting core program.
-Federal investments will be directed at targets of opportunity (major initiatives and operational test demonstrations) that have the potential for significant payoff in improving safety, mobility, and productivity.
+Federal investments will be directed at targets of opportunity (major initiatives and operational test demonstrations) that have the potential for significant payoff in improving safety, mobility, efficiency, and economic productivity.
 These targets of opportunity will include the infrastructure and vehicles and, to the greatest extent possible, will focus on the integration between vehicles, infrastructure, between modes of transportation, and between jurisdictions.
-DOT will work to create ITS technological solutions to address significant surface transportation problems.
-DOT will also support a crosscutting core program-architecture, standards, evaluation, and technical assistance-that fosters the widespread deployment of ITS.
+DOT works to create ITS technological solutions to address significant surface transportation problems.
+DOT supports a crosscutting core program - architecture, standards, evaluation, and technical assistance - that fosters the widespread deployment of ITS applications and services.

-The following are spectrum and/or wireless communications issues that have the potential to impact ITS and therefore are of interest to the ITS Joint Program Office at DOT.
+The following are spectrum and/or wireless communications issues that have the potential to impact ITS and therefore are of interest to RITA's ITS Joint Program Office (JPO).